Installing NUAGE3 Vertical Planter

 Selecting Plants

-Whether you're curating a lush corner, greening your workspace, or designing a modular vertical garden, choosing the right plants for 6-inch indoor pots requires balancing aesthetics, care needs, and environmental conditions.
+Whether you're curating a lush corner, greening your workspace, growing your kitchen herb garden or designing a vertical garden, choosing the right plants for 6-inch indoor pots requires balancing aesthetics, care needs, and environmental conditions.

 Light Requirements